Is a company Ubisoft Went too far this time? Her new, greedy online action game gets unusually cold after its official launch

 Ghost Recon Breakpoint, the new standout action game of UviSoft Officially launched a few days ago, it took the competitive and controversial elements to the limit - with the option to purchase (using real money) just about anything imaginable for real money to shorten the path to the summit, starting from auxiliary items through tools Weapon More advanced and to the points of experience that can be invested in unique abilities, all combined with a game world that feels empty and lifeless, with enemies that have artificial intelligence Insulting and disappointing and production quality that ranges in the extreme between the exciting and the ugly.

 The backlash from the players was not overdue, prompting the company to cancel some of the problematic acquisition options in the title, claiming they became available due to an error and adding that they were not intended to give players an advantage in game situations fighting against other human players - but made it clear that this was only temporary, When the same digital purchases that can (also) be made in real money will come back later.
 It's worth mentioning that this is a AAA title at a full starting price of 60 dollars, and not a free title at its base or at a discounted cost that uses these purchases to justify its very existence.

 The surprising change now is the mobilization of professional visitors to the circle of votes that kill the game and the greedy attitude of Ubisoft in general - with an average score of 58 out of 100 only for the PlayStation 4 version, One of the lowest to receive such a big, bombastic title from one of the strongest companies on the market.

-Not sure this average disappointing review will make Breakpoint's fate a long-term commercial failure, but with the fire abducted UviSoft These days both from gamers and brand enthusiasts of the past and also from the pros - let's hope it stops for a moment to recalculate its moves, so that its future games will be a little more worthy of the players.
+Not sure this average disappointing review will make Breakpoint's fate a long-term commercial failure, but with the fire abducted UviSoft These days, both from gamers and brand enthusiasts of the past as well as from the pros - let's hope it stops for a moment to recalculate its moves, so that its future games are a little more worthy of the players.